-Fluorine (commonly found in many brands of tea) has the same effect as chlorine, and table salt (sodium chloride) is another; it doesn’t have any health benefits and is actually just a form of poison.
+Fluorine (commonly found in many tea brands) has the same effect as chlorine, and table salt (sodium chloride) is another; it doesn’t have any health benefits and is just a form of poison.

-Another little known fact is that bromine is a chemical found in fire retardants on memory foam mattresses and some sofas, and it can poison the body in a big way, leading to thyroid issues.
-It blocks the body from absorbing iodine, which is very dangerous for your health and can be difficult to reverse.
-If you smell chemicals on your bed and sofa when it’s new, there’s a good chance that it contains this chemical and it is necessary to check with the manufacturer as to which chemicals have been applied.
+Another little-known fact is that bromine is a chemical found in fire retardants on memory foam mattresses and some sofas, and it can poison the body in a big way, leading to thyroid issues.
+It blocks the body from absorbing iodine, which is dangerous for your health and difficult to reverse.
+If you smell chemicals on your bed and sofa when they’re new, there’s a good chance that they contain these chemicals, and it is necessary to check with the manufacturer as to which chemicals have been applied.

 One sign of bromine poisoning is tiny red dots just under the skin that look like tiny blood blisters.
 They are called cherry angiomas, and if you have more than one or two on the body, it could be that there is a level of bromine poisoning present in the body.
-Commercial bread products commonly contain bromine too, so it might be worth monitoring your bread intake or baking your own if you don’t want to give up eating bread.
+Commercial bread products also contain bromine, so it might be worth monitoring your bread intake or baking your own if you don’t want to give up eating bread.

-For bromine poisoning, it is necessary to remove the source of the chemical from your diet or lifestyle, and then increase your iodine intake.
-This can lead to an uncomfortable detox but it is very important to go through this in order to protect the thyroid and get your iodine levels back to where they should be.
+For bromine poisoning, it is necessary to remove the source of the chemical from your diet or lifestyle and then increase your iodine intake.
+This can lead to an uncomfortable detox, but it is very important to go through this to protect the thyroid and get your iodine levels back to where they should be.

 How to know if you need iodine, and how to get it